Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 Do: Engage in Pelvic Floor Exercises

-Strengthen your pelvic floor by engaging in targeted exercises.
-These exercises can improve muscle tone, support pelvic organs, and reduce prolapse symptoms.
-Start with Kegel exercises, focusing on contracting and relaxing your pelvic muscles.
-Aim for consistency, incorporating these exercises into your daily routine.
+Targeted pelvic floor exercises can improve muscle tone, support pelvic organs, and reduce prolapse symptoms.
+Start with Kegel exercises, focusing on contracting and relaxing your pelvic muscles, and build them into your daily routine.

 Exercise Type Benefits